DanRuta/xVA-Synth/README.md

 ## Models

-The existing models have been trained on roughly 500k steps, each, at roughly 10 outputs_per_step, with batch_size of 16 or 24 (in order to be able to fit everything on 8GB of VRAM).
+The existing models have been trained on roughly 500k steps, each, at roughly 5 or 10 outputs_per_step, with batch_size of 16-32 (in order to be able to fit everything on 8GB of VRAM).

 With varying degrees of success, the following voices/characters have been trained: